guilhermekuni/guilhermekuni/README.md

 # Hello world 👋

-My name is Guilherme, and I am a Full Stack Software Engineer, focused on Front-end development. <br />
+My name is Guilherme, I am a Full Stack Software Engineer, focused on Front-end development. <br />
 Currently, I'm working as a Front-end Engineer, developing Websites and Apps using React and React Native.

  ## :rocket: &nbsp; My stronger skills are: